bwalshe/java_packaging_examples/README.md

 jar cf progress.jar $SOURCE/*.class
 ```

 This is really similar to the previous build script - compile the classes and put them in a jar file.
 The only big difference was that we had to add `rationals.jar` to the class path when we did the compile.
-The big problem here is that if a user want's to run this they are also going to have to include `rationals.jar` on their class path by invoking it as follows
+The big problem here is that if a user wants to run this they are also going to have to include `rationals.jar` on their class path by invoking it as follows

 ```bash
 java -cp $MY_LIB_DIR/rationals.jar:progress.jar com.example.progress.YearProgress
 ```

 We could wrap this up in a shell script, which would save the users some typing, but we are still going to have to find a way of making sure that anyone who tries to run the `YearProgress` class in the `progress.jar` file also has a copy of the `rationals.jar` file.
-Otherwise they are going to get an error like
+Otherwise they are going to get an error similar to the following:

 ```
 Error: Unable to initialize main class com.example.progress.YearProgress Caused by: java.lang.NoClassDefFoundError: com/example/rationals/RationalNumber
 ```

 Java has the option of creating *executable* jars - file that we could execute using `java -jar progress.jar`.
 That would be a lot neater then the above solution, but it comes with a catch - you can't add to the class path when using executable jars.
-So if we want to produce an executable jar that works in our situation, we will have to find a way to include **all** the necessary classes in the `.jar` file.
+So if we want to produce an executable jar that works for `progress`, we will have to find a way to include **all** the necessary classes in the `.jar` file.

 Luckily, `.jar` files are actually just zip files with a funny name.
-If we want we can unzip them and manipulate their contents just like we would a zip.
+If we want, we can unzip them and manipulate their contents just like we would a regular zip.
 In our case we could unzip the contents of `rationals.zip` into a temporary directory and then use those files when we construct the `progress.jar` file.
 That would look something like this:

 ```bash
 #!/bin/bash